ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### B. Registration Client allows update to UIN data only for configured fields
 1. An admin can configure the fields that are available for update through the Registration Client.
 The configuration applies at a country level.
-2. The admin can set the following fields to be update-able at a country level through the admin portal:
-   * Name
-   * Age/DoB
-   * Gender
-   * Address
-   * Contact details
-   * Parent/Guardian details
-   * Biometrics-Exception
-   * Biometrics-Fingerprint
-   * Biometrics-Iris
+1. In admin portal, the admin can set fields (demographic, biometric, etc.) based on their requirement to update.
-3. If none of the fields is set up to be update-able, then the system does not allow a registration officer to update any field\s
+1. If none of the fields is set up to be update-able, then the system does not allow a registration officer to update any field\s

 #### C. UIN Update
 1. The registration officer selects the fields to update for an individual seeking modification of UIN data.
 Select one or more of the following fields to update the corresponding data: Name, Age or Date of Birth, Gender, Foreigner/National, Address, Email ID, Phone Number, PIN/Residence Card Number, parent/guardian Details, Biometrics.